ufabc-bcc/psieve/README.md

 # psieve

-Psieve is a parallel implementation of the sieve of Eratosthenes
+Psieve is a parallel implementation of the Sieve of Eratosthenes